koii-network/docs/run-a-node/k2-nodes/system-requirements.md

 **4. Operating System**

-Currently we are only supporting Ubuntu 20.04 for our validators.
+Currently, we are only supporting Ubuntu 20.04 for our validators.
 We do provide binaries for other operating systems however the operation of these binaries is not guaranteed.

 Once a properly sized Ubuntu 20.04 system is available we can begin to configure the system for operation of a validator node.